Can You Bring a Lighter on a Plane? [10+ Types Checked]

 Can You Bring a Zippo Lighter on a Plane?

-Yes you can bring a Zippo light on a plane, but it cannot be packed in the hold.
-It must be of the type where the liquid is absorbed on the inside, no lighters with unabsorbed liquids are allowed on the plan.
+Yes, you can bring a Zippo light on a plane, but it cannot be packed in the hold.
+It must be of the type where the liquid is absorbed on the inside, no lighters with unabsorbed liquids are allowed on the plane and shouldn’t need additional screening

 Can You Bring a Butane Lighter on a Plane?